 Honey is naturally sweet food that is commonly used as an ingredient in cooking or baking.
-They have attractive chemical properties and unique flavor that is chosen by most cook and bakers as an alternative to sugar or any sweeteners.
-Aside from this they are great in medicinal use especially if prepared with other herbal ingredients.
+It has attractive chemical properties and unique flavor that is chosen by most cook and bakers as an alternative to sugar or any sweeteners.
+Aside from this, it is great in medicinal use especially if prepared with other herbal ingredients.
 Though it’s very beneficial and useful just be reminded that it shouldn’t be given to infants in any way because of the bad effects to their immature intestinal tracts.
-If you are interested to read about it, here’s a separate post regarding this matter.
-Titled as: why you shouldn’t give honey to infants? https://wp.me/pbB9Zx-GX
+If you are interested to read about it, here’s a separate post regarding this matter: Why you shouldn’t give honey to infants?

 Honey bees transform nectar into honey by a process of regurgitation and evaporation, they then store it as a primary food source in a honeycomb inside the beehive.
 This thick, golden sweet liquid produced by the bees are made using the nectar of flowering plants.

 Honey ranges from nearly colorless to dark brown.
 The taste or flavor varies from mild to delectable taste depending on where the bees thrived.
-According to research the darker the honey the healthier, they also have stronger taste compared to light colored honey.
+According to research, the darker the honey the healthier.

 Here are the important health benefits of honey in our body, according to our health food source: